anthonynsimon/bild/README.md

 ``` go
 func Subtract(bg image.Image, fg image.Image) *image.RGBA
 ```
-Subtract combines the foreground and background images by subtracting the background from the foreground.
+Subtract combines the foreground and background images by Subtracting the background from the foreground.
 The result is then returned.